コンテンツにスキップ

 Please click here for more details.

-This time, I started from Kamakura Station, so I got off the train and purchased an Environmental Ticket.
+This time, we started from Kamakura Station, so we got off the station and purchased an Environmental Tegata.

 We immediately boarded the Enoshima Electric Railway and headed to Hasedera Temple.

-Hasedera Temple, famous for its large red lanterns, the "Mon-kaburi no Matsu" (pine tree overlooking the gate), and its smiling Jizo statue, is a five-minute walk from Hase Station on the Enoshima Electric Railway.
+Hasedera Temple, famous for its large red lanterns, the "gate-top pine tree," and its smiling Jizo statue, is a five-minute walk from Hase Station on the Enoshima Electric Railway.

-Hasedera Temple, where beautiful seasonal flowers bloom all year round, is known as "Kamakura's Western Pure Land."
+Hasedera Temple, which is always filled with beautiful seasonal flowers throughout the year, is said to be known as "Kamakura's Western Paradise."

-It is very famous and attracts many visitors during the hydrangea season in early summer and the autumn leaves season in autumn.
+It is very famous and attracts many visitors during the hydrangea season in early summer and the autumn leaves season.

 At Hasedera Temple, which is eligible for the special service, you can receive a mini clear file by presenting your Kamakura Free Environmental Pass.